TERMS OF BUSINESS DATED 20 FEBRUARY 2020

 Controller, Data Subject, Personal Data, and Process shall have the meanings given to them in the data protection legislation;

-means the General Data Protection Regulation ((EU) 2016/678); and
+means the General Data Protection Regulation ((EU) 2016/679); and

-means the Privacy and Electronic Communications (EC Directive) Regulations 2003 (SI2426/2003).
+means the Privacy and Electronic Communications (EC Directive) Regulations 2003 (SI 2426/2003).

-Where we do not act directly for the data subject, we shall each be considered an independent data controller in relation to any client personal data.
+We shall each be considered an independent data controller in relation to any client personal data.
 Each of us will comply with all requirements and obligations applicable to us under the data protection legislation in respect of any client personal data.

 You shall only disclose client personal data to us where:

 You have provided the necessary information to the relevant data subjects regarding its use (and you may use or refer to our privacy notice available on our website www.blinkhorns.co.uk/privacy-policy

-2. You have a lawful basis upon which to do so, which, in the absence of any other lawful basis, shall be with the relevant data subject’s consent and;
+You have a lawful basis upon which to do so, which, in the absence of any other lawful basis, shall be with the relevant data subject’s consent and;

-3. You have complied with the necessary requirements under the data protection legislation to enable you to do so.
+You have complied with the necessary requirements under the data protection legislation to enable you to do so.